mikeroyal/NixOS-Guide/README.md

  - [Hydra](https://github.com/nixos/hydra) is Nix's official continuous integration and build system.

- - [Kubenix](https://github.com/xtruder/kubenix) is a Kubernetes resource builder written in Nix.
+ - [Kubenix](https://github.com/hall/kubenix) is a Kubernetes management with Nix.

- - [Nix-kubernetes](https://github.com/xtruder/nix-kubernetes) is a Kubernetes deployment manager written in nix.

  - [Disnix](https://github.com/svanderburg/disnix) is a microservice architecture built with Nix.